Files Operations¶

 )

-- path: path of the remote folder
+path**: path of the remote folder

-- present: whether the folder should exist
+present**: whether the folder should exist

-- user: user to own the folder
+user**: user to own the folder

-- group: group to own the folder
+group**: group to own the folder

-- mode: permissions of the folder
+mode**: permissions of the folder

-- recursive: recursively apply user/group/mode
+recursive**: recursively apply user/group/mode

-- force: if the target exists and is not a file, move or remove it and continue
+force**: if the target exists and is not a file, move or remove it and continue

-- force_backup: set to
+force_backup**: set to False

-to remove any existing non-file whenforce=True
+to remove any existing non-file when force=True

-name="Ensure the /tmp/dir_that_we_want_removed is removed",
+name=”Ensure the /tmp/dir_that_we_want_removed is removed”, path=”/tmp/dir_that_we_want_removed”, present=False,

 )

-name="Ensure /web exists",
+name=”Ensure /web exists”, path=”/web”, user=”myweb”, group=”myweb”,

 )

-for dir in ["/netboot/tftp", "/netboot/nfs"]:
+# Multiple directories for dir in [“/netboot/tftp”, “/netboot/nfs”]:

-name="Ensure the directory `{}` exists".format(dir),
+name=”Ensure the directory {} exists”.format(dir), path=dir,

 )